 As well as being an example of expensive incrementalism, this illustrates just how car-centric transport planning is.
 The sole purpose of the rebuild appears to have been to cram more vehicles, or the same number faster, through the intersection during peak hour.
 The core change was the provision of separate right-turning lanes on all approaches.
 This has no effect on traffic at most times of day, when the junction is unloaded.
-And it does nothing for people walking or cycling: some turns are actually marginally harder, while pedestrians now face a staggered crossing on one arm.
+And it does nothing for people walking or cycling: some cycling turns are actually marginally harder, while pedestrians now face a longer crossing on one arm.

 Now the redesign may take a minute off some commutes, but it's not so easy to see what its broader effects will be.
 Some commuters may shift to using Old Rd instead of alternative routes, or shift to driving instead of cycling or taking the bus.
 And if the argument of David Metz in Travel Fast or Smart? is right, in the long-term most of the benefits from the new junction won't be in shorter commute times at all, but will be in slightly higher house prices in the car-commuting areas that funnel through the junction, and perhaps slightly lower prices in alternative residential areas.
-In any event, it seemed like a lot of money and resources — not to mention the considerable disruption during the works — for a very marginal gain.
-With the council under increasing funding pressure, it is hard to believe these kind of roadworks are a sensible use of funds.
+In any event, it seemed like a lot of money and resources — not to mention the considerable disruption during the works — for not much.
+With the council under increasing funding pressure, it is hard to believe these kind of schemes are a sensible use of funds.

 For an elaboration on this, see "Oxford is a boiling frog, its transport stuck in a steadily worsening local optimum".